ApeWorX/ape/docs/userguides/transactions.md

 ```

 In Ape, you can also show the trace for a call.
-Use the `show_trace=` kwarg on a contract call and Ape will display the show trace before returning the data.
+Use the `show_trace=` kwarg on a contract call and Ape will display the trace before returning the data.

 ```python
 token.balanceOf(account, show_trace=True)